pekkis/hardcore-react-training/README.md

 ## Good to know

-- If you want to try production mode, an [example configuration file](docs/nginx.conf) for Nginx is included.
+If you want to try production mode, an [example configuration file](docs/nginx.conf) for Nginx is included.
+Or you can just deploy everything to CloudFront very easily.

-## Keywords
+## Keywords and links

+These are not all in use and can easily be changed to be something else.
+Just buzzwords for students.

-- React
+- React (uses)
+- Server Side rendering
+  - Zero-configuration idiot-proof support.
+  - `src/index.js`
+  - `src/server.js` (your own code goes here!)
-- routing
+- Routing
-  - React Router
+  - React Router (uses)
-  - alternatives (Redux-first routing)
+  - Redux First router (alternative)
-- Application state management
+- State management
-  - Redux
+  - Redux (uses)
-  - Alternatives (MobX)
+  - MobX (alternative)
 - Functional programming
+  - Immutable.js (uses)
-  - Lodash
+  - Lodash (alternative)
-  - Ramda
+  - Ramda (alternative)
 - Immutable data
-  - Immutable.js
+  - Immutable.js (uses)
-- Component based styling
+- Styling
-  - PostCSS and CSS modules
+  - PostCSS and CSS modules (uses)
-  - Styled Components
+  - Styled Components (uses)
 - Component development with designer-friendly methods
-  - React Storybook
+  - Storybook (alternative)
 - Babel
+  - preset-env (uses)
 - Webpack
-- Flow & TypeScript
+- Flow & TypeScript (mentioned)
+- REST
-- REST & GraphQL
+- GraphQL
 - Linting
+  - Prettier
+  - eslint
 - Testing
   - Jest